-This bill amends sections of the Reissue Revised Statutes of Nebraska related to public health and welfare, specifically focusing on the roles and responsibilities of health directors and the definitions of key terms.
-It introduces new definitions, including "community-wide directed health measure," which refers to public health actions involving the entire population of a jurisdiction without known epidemiological links, and "epidemiological link," which describes situations where exposure to a communicable disease is plausible.
-The bill also modifies the existing definitions of core public health functions and local public health departments.
+This bill amends several sections of the Reissue Revised Statutes of Nebraska related to public health and welfare, specifically focusing on the roles and responsibilities of health directors and the establishment of health departments.
+Key definitions are introduced, including "community-wide directed health measure," which refers to public health actions involving the entire population of a jurisdiction without known epidemiological links, and "epidemiological link," which describes situations where exposure to a communicable disease is plausible.
+The bill also clarifies the structure and appointment processes for health boards and directors, emphasizing the need for written approval from elected representatives for community-wide directed health measures before they can be issued.

 Statutes affected: